Keto Stuffed Zucchini with Ground Beef

 Set aside the zucchinis for 20 minutes while preparing the filling.

-After 10 minutes, using an absorbent kitchen paper towel to pat dry the zucchini.
+After 10 minutes, use an absorbent kitchen paper towel to pat dry the zucchini.

 In a large frying pan, heat olive oil, and cook the onion until fragrant.